AsenOsen/android-framework-jar-patching/README.md

 Magisk module does following things:

-- substitutes JAR in `/system/framework` dir
+- substitutes JARs in `/system/framework` dir
 - remounts folders in `/apex/` to be writeable (why? read `APEX` section)
+- substitutes JARs in `/apex/` (temporarily or permanently)

 # Why?

-Sometimes tools like Frida or XPosed/LSPosed got detected by app under research, so we need to use some uncommon techniques to bypass detection.
+Sometimes tools like Frida or XPosed/LSPosed got detected by app under research, so we need to use some **uncommon techniques** to bypass detection.
 One of such technique is patching system libraries (`.jar` files, `.so` files) to execute code from them as soon as app load them into memory.

 # How to use this repo?

 1. Download latest [apktool.jar](https://github.com/iBotPeaches/Apktool/releases) and put it in this folder
 2. Choose JAR file you want to modify on your Android from `/system/framework`
-3. Download JAR from device (via ADB) and put it in this folder
+3. Download JAR from device (via ADB) and put it in this folder under any name (for example `my.jar`)
 4. Modify variables in `*.sh` files according to comments on top
-5. Run `./jar_to_smali.sh`, after run you will get `your-jar-file.jar.smali` folder
+5. Run `./jar_to_smali.sh my.jar`, after run you will get `my.jar.smali` folder
-6. Modify SMALI files in `your-jar-file.jar.smali` as you wish
+6. Modify SMALI files in `my.jar.smali` as you wish
-7. Run `smali_to_jar.sh` to build JAR from updated SMALI files (updated JAR will be located in `magisk_module/system/framework/`)
+7. Run `smali_to_jar.sh my.jar` to build JAR from updated SMALI files (updated JAR will be located in `magisk_module/system/framework/my.jar`)
-8. Build Magisk module for replacing origina JAR in `/system/framework`: `./build_magisk_module.sh`
+8. Build Magisk module for replacing original JARs: `./build_magisk_module.sh`
-9. Push built magisk module (`jarpatcher.zip`) to device (via ADB) and install ZIP via Magisk on device
+9. Push magisk module (`jarpatcher.zip`) to device via ADB, install magisk module and reboot device to apply changes: `adb push jarpatcher.zip /sdcard/ && adb shell su -c "magisk --install-module /sdcard/jarpatcher.zip" && adb reboot`
+	- if you modified JAR from APEX(`/apex/`), see `How to replace JAR in APEX?` section below
 10. Enjoy modified JAR!

 # APEX